 Camber MCP

 CamberCloud runs a remote Model Context Protocol (MCP) server.
-Register it in your editor or CLI with your Camber API token, then use tools such as agents_chat to talk to Camber agents with the same @mention tags as in Nova (Agent tags).
+Register it in your editor or CLI with your Camber API token, then use tools such as agents_chat to talk to Camber agents with the same @mention tags as in Nova.

-The page has three parts: Set up Camber MCP (shared for every client), MCP clients: Claude Code and Cursor, and Camber MCP tools (technical reference).
+The page has four parts: Set up Camber MCP (shared for every client), MCP clients (Claude Code CLI, Claude Code VS Code extension, Cursor, and Claude Desktop), Context Mirror (sync local project context into Camber), and Camber MCP tools (technical reference).

 Set up Camber MCP